Within the village of Carding, Vermont, the Wolfe family is well-established.

 While tourists cherish our autumn colors (for good reason), what they fail to notice is all the scurrying among us locals as we hurry to get our gardens down, store our hammocks and lawn doodads, stack wood in its winter home, and take advantage of the annual sales on boots, coats, heavy socks, and mittens.

 This fall, I finally admitted that my trusty old snow blower had died a good death and had to be replaced.
 I don’t need one for my driveway—my son-in-law Stephen takes care of that for me—but I like to take care of my own walkways and carve out spots for my dog, Nearly, to do his business.

 Which is why I’ve always kept a snow blower.

-So I set out to find a good snow clearing machine with grips the right size for my hands.
+So I set out last summer to find a good snow clearing machine with grips the right size for my hands.
 The first part was easy.
 The second part, not so much.